jl33-ai/OpenDating/README.md

 # quick start

-[Go here](https://jl33-ai.github.io/opendating/) to see how to create an account and read the API spec.
+[Create an account](https://jl33-ai.github.io/opendating/) and read the API spec.

 # contributing
 **NOTE:** This repository only contains the **[matchmaking algorithm](https://github.com/jl33-ai/OpenDating/blob/main/src/algorithm.ts)**.
 The backend is private for security reasons.